Making Tax Digital: 8 common myths busted

 Myth 5.
 HMRC will provide free software that I can use

-HMRC has confirmed that it will not be providing software directly.
+HMRC has confirmed that it will not be providing software for MTD directly.
 This really means that the onus is on you to find a digital accounting solution that works for your business.
-With little time left before you need to transition to digital record keeping for MTD for VAT, and just over a year for Income Tax and Corporation Tax, now is the time to start looking.
+With MTD for VAT already in effect - and Income Tax and Corporation Tax likely to fall under the scope of MTD in the future - now is the time to get organised.

 Myth 6.
 Making Tax Digital means I’ll need to keep extra records